Gijs735/streama-ansible/files/README.md

-# Pack the jar
+# Howto: tarring streama's jar file in parts
-- Github doesn't allow files larger then 100MB
+- Github doesn't allow files larger then 100MB.
+That's why streama's jar file is packed in multiple parts.
+- To pack the streama jar use:
+    ```
-- To pack the streama jar use: tar cvzf - streama.jar | split -b 49m - streama.tar.gz.
+    tar cvzf - streama.jar | split -b 49m - streama.tar.gz.
+    ```
-- Put those files in here
+- Put the splitted tar files in here.
-- This solves the 100MB probmlem
+- This solves the 100MB problem.